NOTICE OF PRIVACY PRACTICES

 - To notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

-- Lawsuits and Disputes If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a judicial subpoena, court order or administrative order as allowed by federal, state or local law.
-We may also disclose medical information about you in response to other lawful process, for example, a written request by any of the parties involved in the lawsuit or dispute when such a written request is accompanied by your duly executed authorization consenting to the release of medical information.
+- Lawsuits and Disputes.
+If you are involved in a lawsuit or a dispute, we may disclose Health Information in response to a judicial subpoena, court order or administrative order as allowed by federal, state or local law.
+We may also disclose Health Information in response to other lawful process, for example, a written request by any of the parties involved in the lawsuit or dispute when such a written request is accompanied by your duly executed authorization consenting to the release of medical information.

 - In response to a court order, judicial subpoena, warrant, summons or similar process;